Do Go On - 407 - The Real Pocahontas

 I'm building it.

+The deepest podcast.
 I wonder what that record would be.

 That's why I'm building it.

-I can't be that deep.
+It can't be that deep.

-Okay, like the bottom.
+Okay, like at the bottom.

-So you can do it in the bath.
+We could do it in the bath.

 Should we do a podcast in the bath?

-But like, what if we did it in the bath?
+But, like, what if we did it in the bath?

-I don't think like Matt couldn't get in.
+I don't think, like, Matt couldn't get in.

 He's got, he's too long.